gisel-uninorte/SimpleDistributionPowerFlow.jl/README.md

 SimpleDistributionPowerFlow.jl is a Julia language package for steady-state unbalanced radial distribution systems powerflow analysis focused on usage simplicity with reliable and fast results.

+The simplicity of the package is based on the data entry and package usage:

 The data entry is made with standard definition csv files.
 It identifies some input situations such as distributed loads, isolated segments, open/closed switches and works automatically according to such situations, per example adding auxiliar buses, purging segments and/or reordering buses.
 It accept some types of distributed generation also.

 Two commands are provided: `gridtopology()` for topology verification only, and `powerflow()` for voltages, currents, power and losses evaluation.